Investment, Finance and Asset Pricing ECON5068

 By the end of this course students will be able to:

-■ apply advanced technical and analytical methods to the solution of dynamic economic problems
+■ apply advanced analytical methods to the solution of dynamic and stochastic economic problems

 ■ demonstrate knowledge of alternative investment theories and explain how they are tested empirically